 And whilst the study was conclusive in that road users did see motorcycles with LEDs quicker than they saw motorcycles without LEDs, the fact is, the results were not statistically significant.

-Therefore we cannot deduce from this study that LEDs prevent bikers from accidents any more than not having them.
+Therefore we cannot deduce from this study that LED auxiliary lights prevent bikers from having accidents any more than not having them.

 Factors To Reduce The Risk Of Accidents

 Other research, however, has shown that our conspicuity is greater when we can make our bikes appear larger.

 And people are less likely to pull out on us if they notice a human form.

 It is therefore assumed that LED lights, in combination with reflectors (to reflect light outwards or downwards), go some way to increasing our presence on the road.